kyosakura94/CapstoneProject/README.md

 ## Using our engine

-In order to use our engine to make a game, create an instance of OdeumEngine, and initialize it with an instance of a GameInterface in your entry point.
+In order to use our engine to make a game, create an instance of NoRoGameEngine, and initialize it with an instance of a GameInterface in the entry point.

 ```C++
 int main(int argc, char* argv[])